New! Hardcover coffee table size Book.

-his professional art career starting in 1970 as a portrait painter, his paintings and prints have been collected for over four decades.
+his professional art career starting in 1970 as a portrait painter, his paintings and prints have been collected for over five decades.
 This website shows some of his paintings and prints that are on exhibit and for sale.
 They include limited edition lithographs and serigraphs and giclee reproductions of his paintings.
 Oil paintings are also available.
 Commissioned portraits and other artwork are most welcomed.